neams-th-coe/cardinal/doc/content/tutorials/triso.md

 - Cell ID 2, instance 0
 - Cell ID 2, instance 1
 - Cell ID 2, instance 2

+Because OpenMC runs after the MOOSE heat conduction module, initial conditions are only required for the FLiBe temperature, which is set to 650&deg;C. Because there is no density feedback in this example, the densities initially imposed in the OpenMC model remain fixed at the values set in the OpenMC input files.

 To create the XML files required to run OpenMC, run the script: